Going Green

 Reform 13: Water conservation

 Solar stills should be more common.
-These simple devices offer an affordable, low-tech, and sustainable way to turn salty or dirty water into drinkable water.
+These simple devices offer an affordable, low-tech, and sustainable way to turn salty or dirty water drinkable.
 In areas facing drought, contamination, or rising sea levels, they could be a life-saving and eco-friendly solution.
 By being mindful of our water usage, we can contribute to the sustainability of our environment and ensure that future generations will have enough water for their needs.

 Reform 14: Habitat protection